Mike Penberthy

 Michael Dunkin Penberthy (born November 29, 1974) is an American professional basketball coach and former player.
 A point guard from The Master's College (now The Master's University), Penberthy went undrafted in the 1997 NBA draft but played for the Los Angeles Lakers, winning an NBA championship in 2001.
+He later transitioned into coaching, serving as a shooting coach for the Denver Nuggets and an assistant coach for the Los Angeles Lakers.
+As of July 2025, he joined the Dallas Mavericks as an assistant coach under head coach Jason Kidd.

 Early life and college

 Born in Los Gatos, California, Penberthy graduated from Herbert Hoover High School at Fresno, California in 1993.
-He played college basketball for The Master's College in Santa Clarita, California, where he played with distinction, broke numerous school records (including most career points), was a 2-time NAIA All-American, and was later a charter member of the college for the 2003–2004 season.
+He played college basketball for The Master's College in Santa Clarita, California, where he played with distinction, broke numerous school records (including most career points), was a two-time NAIA All-American, and was later a charter member of the college for the 2003–2004 season.
 He held the NAIA record for consecutive games with at least one three-pointer made, with 111, until it was broken in December 2005 by Brandon Cole of John Brown University.
 He graduated from The Master's College in 1997 with a B.A. degree in biblical studies.

 Professional career

-Penberthy tried out for the Indiana Pacers and tore his right hamstring; he took three months off and joined the Continental Basketball Association team Idaho Stampede, which drafted him from college.
-The Stampede cut Penberthy, who said he "hated" playing there, and he transferred to the German team Hamburg Tigers.
+Penberthy tried out for the Indiana Pacers and tore his right hamstring; he took three months off and joined the Continental Basketball Association (CBA) team Idaho Stampede, which drafted him from college.
+The Stampede cut Penberthy, who said he "hated" playing there, without any game appearances and he transferred to the Hamburg Tigers in Germany.

-During the summer of 1998, when the NBA locked out its players, Penberthy worked as a forklift driver at Turf Tek, a company managed by a cousin of his.
-The following fall, Penberthy joined sports ministry Athletes in Action and the CBA team Quad City Thunder but was cut due to a sprained right ankle.
+During the summer of 1998, when the NBA locked out its players, Penberthy worked as a forklift driver at Turf Tek, a company managed by one of his cousins.
+The following fall, Penberthy joined sports ministry Athletes in Action and the CBA team Quad City Thunder, but was cut due to a sprained right ankle.
 From April to June 1999, Penberthy played for the Venezuelan team Cocodrilos de Caracas.

 In his NBA career, Penberthy played in 56 games, all with the Lakers, and had averages of 4.9 points, 1.3 assists and 1.2 rebounds per game while playing 15.4 minutes per game on average.
 He won an NBA championship with the team in 2000–01.

 The Lakers waived Penberthy on November 10, 2001.
 Afterwards, he played basketball in Italy and Germany and competed in the ULEB Cups of 2005, 2006, and 2007.
 While with Alba Berlin, Penberthy helped the team win the German Cup of 2006.
 In 2011, Penberthy signed with the Los Angeles Slam of the ABA.